Unit 731: Biological warfare

 These bombs enabled Japanese soldiers to launch biological attacks, infecting agriculture, reservoirs, wells, as well as other areas, with anthrax- and plague-carrier fleas, typhoid, cholera, or other deadly pathogens.
 During biological bomb experiments, researchers dressed in protective suits would examine the dying victims.
 Infected food supplies and clothing were dropped by airplane into areas of China not occupied by Japanese forces.
 In addition, poisoned food and candy were given to unsuspecting victims.
 Plague fleas, infected clothing, and infected supplies encased in bombs were dropped on various targets.
 The resulting cholera, anthrax, and plague were estimated to have killed at least 400,000 Chinese civilians.
 Tularemia was also tested on Chinese civilians.

 Due to pressure from numerous accounts of the biowarfare attacks, Chiang Kai-shek sent a delegation of army and foreign medical personnel in November 1941 to document evidence and treat the afflicted.
 A report on the Japanese use of plague-infected fleas on Changde was made widely available the following year but was not addressed by the Allied Powers until Franklin D. Roosevelt issued a public warning in 1943 condemning the attacks.

 In December 1944, the Japanese Navy explored the possibility of attacking cities in California with biological weapons, known as Operation PX or Operation Cherry Blossoms at Night.
 The plan for the attack involved Seiran aircraft launched by Sentoku submarine aircraft carriers upon the West Coast of the United States—specifically, the cities of San Diego, Los Angeles, and San Francisco.
 The planes would spread weaponized bubonic plague, cholera, typhus, dengue fever, and other pathogens in a biological terror attack upon the population.
 The submarine crews would infect themselves and run ashore in a suicide mission.
 Planning for Operation PX was finalized on March 26, 1945, but shelved shortly thereafter due to the strong opposition of Chief of General Staff Yoshijirō Umezu.
 Umezu later explained his decision as such: "If bacteriological warfare is conducted, it will grow from the dimension of war between Japan and America to an endless battle of humanity against bacteria.
 Japan will earn the derision of the world."

 Weapons testing

-Human targets were used to test grenades positioned at various distances and in various positions.
+Human targets were used to test grenades at various distances and positions.
 Flamethrowers were tested on people.
 Victims were also tied to stakes and used as targets to test pathogen-releasing bombs, chemical weapons, shrapnel bombs with varying amounts of fragments, and explosive bombs as well as bayonets and knives.

 To determine the best course of treatment for varying degrees of shrapnel wounds sustained on the field by Japanese Soldiers, Chinese prisoners were exposed to direct bomb blasts.
 They were strapped, unprotected, to wooden planks that were staked into the ground at increasing distances around a bomb that was then detonated.
 It was surgery for most, autopsies for the rest.